Full description of Benjamin-Feir instability of Stokes waves in deep water: The full water waves Benjamin-Feir spectrum

+This construction has the following interpretation in the setting of complex symplectic structures, cfr. \cite{Arn,EM}.
+The complex symplectic form \eqref{ses} restricted to the symplectic subspace $ \mathcal{V}_{\mu,\e} $ is represented, in the $ (\mu, \e )$-dependent symplectic basis $ f^\sigma_k(\mu,\e)$, by the {\it constant} antisymmetric matrix $ \tJ_4 $ defined in \eqref{Lform}, for {\it any} value of $ (\mu, \e )$.
+In this sense $ U_{\mu,\e} $ is acting as a ``Darboux transformation''.
+Consequently, the Hamiltonian and reversible operator $ {\sL}_{\mu,\e}\vert_{\cV_{\mu,\e}}$ is represented, in the symplectic basis $ f^\sigma_k(\mu,\e)$, by a $4\times 4$ matrix of the form $\tJ_4 \tB_{\mu,\e}$ with $\tB_{\mu,\e}$ selfadjoint, see Lemma \ref{lem:B.mat}.
+This property simplifies considerably the perturbation theory of the spectrum (we refer to \cite{Olver} for a discussion, in a different context, of the difficulties raised by parameter-dependent symplectic forms).

-We then modify this basis to construct a new symplectic and reversible basis $\{g_k^\sigma(\mu,\e)\} $ of $\cV_{\mu,\e}$ with the additional property that $g_1^-(0,\e)$ has zero space average; this property plays a crucial role in the expansion obtained in Lemma \ref{lem:B2}, see remark \ref{rem:newbasis}, necessary to show up the Benjamin-Feir instability phenomenon.
-By construction, the eigenvalues of the $4\times 4$ matrix $\tL_{\mu,\e}$, representing the action of the operator $ {\cal L}_{\mu,\e }$ on the basis $ \{g_k^\sigma(\mu,\e)\} $, coincide with the portion of the spectrum $\sigma'({\cal L}_{\mu,\e})$ in \eqref{SSE}.
+We then modify the basis $\{ f^\sigma_k(\mu,\e)\} $ to construct a new symplectic and reversible basis $\{g_k^\sigma(\mu,\e)\} $ of $\cV_{\mu,\e}$, still depending analytically on $\mu,\e$, with the additional property that $g_1^-(0,\e)$ has zero space average; this property plays a crucial role in the expansion obtained in Lemma \ref{lem:B2}, necessary to exhibit the Benjamin-Feir instability phenomenon, see Remark \ref{rem:newbasis}.
+By construction, the eigenvalues of the $4\times 4$ matrix $\tL_{\mu,\e}$, representing the action of the operator $ {\sL}_{\mu,\e }$ on the basis $ \{g_k^\sigma(\mu,\e)\} $, coincide with the portion of the spectrum $\sigma'({\sL}_{\mu,\e})$ close to zero, defined in \eqref{SSE}.
 In Proposition \ref{BexpG} we prove that the $4\times 4$ Hamiltonian and reversible matrix $\tL_{\mu,\e}$ has the form